ghostanza/react-express-skeleton/README.md

 # react-express-skeleton
 Working on creating an all-inclusive skeleton of sorts for myself to use for different projects.
-Currently working to turn it into a Spotify dashboard of sorts.
+Currently working to turn it into a Spotify dashboard of sorts as a way to practice handling OAuth requests server-side, API data/state management client-side (Redux), and overall trying to get better at React, Webpack, and testing.

-Still Todo:
+Still To Do:
 * Implement Redux for state management
 * Implement React Router for client-side routing
 * Tests -- Working a little backwards on this.
 I'm still learning the test framework, so I want to get the main functionality of the skeleton done and then revisit/complete all the tests.